-(5) The State program must require that transporters carry the manifest with all shipments, except in the case of shipments by rail or water specified in 40 CFR § 263.20(e).
+(5) The State program must require that transportation carry the manifest with all shipments, except in the case of shipments by rail or water specified in

+40 CFR 263.20 (e) and (f).

-(6) For hazardous wastes that are discharged in transit, the State program must require that transporters notify appropriate State, local, and Federal agencies of the discharges, and clean up the wastes or take action so that the wastes do not present a hazard to human health or the environment.
-These requirements shall be substantially equivalent to those found at 40 CFR §§ 263.30 and 263.31.
+(6) For hazardous wastes that are discharged in transit, the State program must require that transporters notify appropriate State, local and Federal agencies of the discharges, and clean up the wastes or take action so that the wastes do not present a hazard to human health or the environment.
+These requirements shall be substantially equivalent to those found at 40 CFR 263.20 and 263.31.

 (d) Limited exceptions from generator, transporter, and related manifest requirements.
-A State applying for interim authorization for Phase I which meets all the requirements for such interim authorization except that it does not have statutory or regulatory authority for the manifest system or other generator or transporter requirements discussed in paragraphs (b) and (c) of this section may be granted interim authorization, if the State authorization plan under § 123.127 delineates the necessary steps for obtaining this authority no later than the end of the interim authorization period under § 123.122(b).
-A State may apply for interim authorization to implement the manifest system and other generator and transporter requirements if the enabling legislation for that part of the program was in existence within 90 days of the promulgation of Phase I. If such application is made, it shall be made as part of the State's submission for interim authorization for Phase II.
-Until the State manifest system and other generator and transporter requirements are approved by EPA, all Federal requirements for generators and transporters (including use of the Federal manifest system) shall apply in such States and enforcement responsibility for that part of the program shall remain with the Federal Government.
+A State applying for interim authorization for Phase I which meets all the requirements for such interim authorization except that it does not have statutory or regulatory authority for the manifest system or other generator or transporter requirements discussed in paragraphs (b) and (c) of this section may be granted in interim authorization, if the

+State authorization plan under § 271.127 delineates the necessary steps for obtaining this authority no later than the end of the interim authorization period under § 271.122(b).
+A State may apply for interim authorization to implement the manifest system and other generator and transporter requirements if the enabling legislation for that part of the program was in existence within 90 days of the announcement of the last component of Phase II.
+States which received interim authorization for Phase I under the terms of this paragraph may apply for interim authorization to implement the manifest system and other generator and transporter requirements as a part of the State's submission for Phase II or as mutually agreed upon between EPA and the State.
+Until the State manifest system and other generator and transporter requirements are approved by EPA, all Federal requirements for generators and transporters (including use of the Federal manifest system) shall apply in such States and enforcement responsibility for that part of the program shall remain with the Federal government.
 The universe of wastes for which these Federal requirements apply shall be the universe of wastes controlled by the State under paragraph (a) of this section.

-(e) Requirements for hazardous waste treatment, storage, and disposal facilities.
-States must have standards applicable to HWM-facilities which are substantially equivalent to 40 CFR Part 265.
+(e) Requirements for hazardous waste treatment, storage and disposal facilities.
+States must have standards applicable to HWM facilities which are substantially equivalent to 40 CFR Part 265.
 State law shall prohibit the operation of facilities not in compliance with such standards.
 These standards shall include:

-(1) Preparedness for and prevention of releases of hazardous waste controlled by the State under paragraph (a) of this section and contingency plans and emergency procedures to be followed in the event of a release of such hazardous waste; (2) Closure and post-closure requirements;
+(1) Prepardness for and prevention of releases of hazardous waste controlled by the State under paragraph (a) of this section and contingency plans and emergency procedures to be followed in the event of a release of such hazardous waste:

+(2) Closure and post-closure requirements;

+(3) Ground-water monitoring;

-(3) Groundwater monitoring; (4) Security to prevent unknowing and unauthorized access to the facility;
+(4) Security to prevent unknowing and unauthorized access to the facility: